Index of my School/College Physics Revision Notes age ~14-16 GCSE level

 Electricity and magnetism revision notes index

-2. Electrical circuits, drawing them, circuit symbols, parallel circuits, series circuits explained (5 parts)
+2. Electrical circuits & symbols, drawing/interpretation, parallel circuits, series circuits explained

-6. The 'National Grid' power supply, environmental issues, use of transformers
+6. The 'National Grid' power supply, environmental issues, uses of transformers

-7. Comparison of renewable/non-renewable methods of generating electricity (= energy Part 1 page)
+7. Comparison of renewable/non-renewable methods of generating electricity (= energy Part 1)

 8. Static electricity and electric fields, uses and dangers of static electricity